istio/istio.io/content/en/docs/setup/install/istioctl/index.md

 from the `default` profile, and then apply a user overlay file on top of that:

 {{< text bash >}}
-$ istioctl generate --charts mycharts/ --set profile=custom1 -f path-to-user-overlay.yaml
+$ istioctl generate --manifests mycharts/ --set profile=custom1 -f path-to-user-overlay.yaml
 {{< /text >}}

 In this case, the `custom1.yaml` and `user-overlay.yaml` files will be overlaid on the `default.yaml` file to obtain the